-If transparency is one of the Obama administration's highest orders of business, it hasn't made much of an appearance at the Department of Labor (DOL).
-On January 20, immediately following the inauguration ceremony, President Obama's chief of staff, Rahm Emanuel, issued a memorandum advising federal agencies to extend by 60 days the effective date of all regulations not yet published in the Federal Register.
-That gave the DOL under Secretary Hilda Solis exactly the wiggle room it needed to rescind new requirements to the annual financial reporting form for larger unions, LM-2, finalized during the waning days of the Bush administration.
+If transparency is one of the Obama administration’s highest orders of business, it hasn’t made much of an appearance at the Department of Labor (DOL).
+On January 20, immediately following the inauguration ceremony, President Obama’s chief of staff, Rahm Emanuel, issued a memorandum advising federal agencies to extend by 60 days the effective date of all regulations not yet published in the Federal Register.
+That gave DOL Secretary Hilda Solis and her top staffers the wiggle room needed to rescind new requirements to the annual financial reporting form for larger unions, LM-2, finalized during the waning days of the Bush administration.

 Now the department has made it a twofer.
 It recently announced its intent to roll back regulations established in 2007 for Form LM-30, which oversees potential conflicts of interest among union officials and certain persons doing business with them.
 The DOL recently stated “it would not be a good use of resources” to bring enforcement actions under the new form.
 There’s not much surprise here.
 The AFL-CIO sued the department last year in a last-ditch effort to block the regulation, claiming that the new form unfairly would bring thousands of union shop stewards, who formally are not employees, under LM-30 coverage.
 One of the federation’s attorneys in the case was Deborah Greenfield, who was part of the Obama transition team and now runs the department’s executive secretariat office.
 At least as much as Secretary Solis’ extensive union support during her years as a Southern California congresswoman, Greenfield’s presence in the department speaks volumes about its priorities.